The Best Pattern Makers Paper and Alternative Affordable Options.

 pattern makers pattern

-Non-technically speaking a pattern paper can be any paper you use to make patterns either for garments, sewing projects, or crafts.
+Non-technically speaking, pattern paper can be any paper you use to make patterns for garments, sewing projects, or crafts.

-It can be bond paper, tissue, and even come from paper bags.
+It can be made of bond paper, tissue, and even paper bags.

 In my case, I have even used non-woven fabric to trace patterns when I am out of paper.